DustyCodeGuy/fantastic-robot/README.md

 Hi everyone!

 Welcome to my starting coding project?
-This is a simple tes of sorts
+This is a simple tes of sorts.
 Pardon the clutter